Equality, diversity and inclusion

 Race Equality Charter (REC)

-We recognise that racial inequalities continue to exist within society and in the HE sector as a whole.
+We recognise that racial inequalities continue to exist within society and in the sector as a whole.
 As an institution, we are committed to taking a strategic approach to making cultural and systemic changes that will make a real difference to our minority ethnic staff and students.
 Participation in the Race Equality Charter will help us assess our current position in relation to race and ethnicity and shape and develop our action plan for change.

 Find out more information.